Solihull: Early modern era

 Solihull appears to have survived the English Civil War of 1642–1651 relatively unscathed, even though many important close engagements and battles were fought nearby including the Battle of Edgehill to the south and the Battle of Camp Hill to the north.
 The very first skirmish between the Roundheads and Cavaliers took place just north of Solihull in the fields to the south of the nearby settlement of Curdworth in Warwickshire, called the Battle of Curdworth Bridge.
 Recent archaeological excavations unearthed evidence that a battle may have been fought at Coleshill Manor near the Solihull border.
 It is reported that Prince Rupert, commander of the Royalist forces, was on his way to meet King Charles in Solihull when he was skirmished by Parliamentary forces in the Battle of Kings Norton.

-Before its eventual sale to the Greswoldes as part of the Manor of Longdon, the Malvern area of Solihull had been the property of Parliamentarian commander Robert Greville.
+Before its eventual sale to the Greswoldes as part of the manor of Longdon, the Malvern area of Solihull had been the property of Parliamentarian commander Robert Greville.
 The Greville family remained important to the area, with Fulke Greville, 5th Baron Brooke being erroneously recorded as the Lord of the Manor of Longdon in 1682.
 A branch of the Greville family would make donations for schools in Knowle in the early 1700s.

 Modern era

 In the modern era, Solihull became quieter, with textile working and iron working still prominent in the town.
-The Manor of Solihull continued to pass through a number of other holders including the Archer family of Umberslade Hall in Nuthurst.
-Eventually in 1850 it passed to Robert Short an officer in the East India Company, who left it to his son in law, Rev. John Couchman.
-The Couchman's remain the Lords of the Manor of Solihull to the present day.
+The manor of Solihull continued to pass through a number of other holders including the Archer family of Umberslade Hall in Nuthurst.
+Eventually in 1850 it passed to Robert Short an officer in the East India Company, who left it to his son in law, John Couchman.
+The Couchmans remain the lords of the manor of Solihull to the present day.